enisdenjo/graphql-ws/PROTOCOL.md

 Messages are represented through the JSON structure and are stringified before being sent over the network.
 They are bidirectional, meaning both the server and the client must conform to the specified message structure.

 **All** messages contain the `type` field outlining the action this message describes.
-Depending on the type, the message can contain two more _optional_ fields:

-- `id` used for uniquely identifying server responses and connecting them with the client's requests
+Messages corresponding to operations must contain the `id` field used for uniquely identifying server responses and connecting them with the client's requests.
-- `payload` holding the extra "payload" information to go with the specific message type

 Multiple operations identified with separate IDs can be active at any time and their messages can be interleaved on the connection.